"""

 ===================================== ==================================================================================

-:attr:`~.StarID.max_magnitude` The maximum magnitude to query the star catalogue to.
+:attr:`~.StarID.max_magnitude` The maximum magnitude to query the star catalog to.
 This is useful for

-limiting the number of catalogue stars that are being matched against.
+limiting the number of catalog stars that are being matched against.

 Remember that stellar magnitude is on an inverse logarithmic scale, therefore